nicolasvar18/react-epub-viewer/README.md

 **React-Epub-Viewer** is Epub Viewer for React.js powered by [Epub.js](https://github.com/futurepress/epub.js/) v0.3

-You can use React-Epub-Viewer together with React.
+You can use React-Epub-Viewer together with React. prueba